Commemoration

 In January 2023, after undertaking a multidisciplinary analysis of recommendations received during the 2021 to 2022 engagement, and through further engagement with members of Parks Canada's Indigenous Cultural Heritage Advisory Council, Parks Canada completed a first draft of a renewed Cultural Resource Management policy.

-In February 2023, Parks Canada reconnected with Indigenous partners to seek their input and feedback on the first draft of the renewed CRM policy.
+In February 2023, Parks Canada reconnected with Indigenous partners to seek their input and feedback on this first draft.
 Engagement continued until the end of 2023.
-Members of Parks Canada's Indigenous Cultural Heritage Advisory Council also participated in two days of meetings in Calgary to discuss topics such as the repatriation of cultural heritage, and geographical place names.
-These discussions helped inform Parks Canada's efforts in working with the Geographical Names Board of Canada (GNBC) and Provincial and Territorial representatives to amend place names, at Parks Canada-administered areas, that are considered derogatory.
+In February 2023, members of Parks Canada's Indigenous Cultural Heritage Advisory Council also participated in two days of meetings in Calgary to discuss topics such as the repatriation of cultural heritage, and geographical place names.
+These discussions helped inform Parks Canada's efforts in working with the Geographical Names Board of Canada and Provincial and Territorial representatives to amend place names that are considered derogatory in Parks Canada-administered areas.

 Call to Action 79(iii)